 At stake are coral reefs and marine environments — not only along the Queensland coast but around the world.

-Associate Professor Degnan said the research was a lifeline when so much was at stake.
+Professor Sandie Degnan said the research was a lifeline when so much was at stake.

 “The loss of this natural wonder would be devastating — and not just in economic terms," she said.